William(6) Hopkirk and Jane Redpath

 John(6) continues: "You say consider your family, well it is for you to do that.
 They are none of my making.
 You are rolling them out at a great rate.
 Why man, it will take a corn field to keep them in mush.
 Now laying all nonsense aside, and looking at the matter soberly, you seem to be in it bad for if you stay where you are, you must have money, and if you come here, you must have money to start with after you are."
 John(6) then explains what he thinks William(6) needs to do, and what it will cost.

-William's(6) daughter Jane(7) HOPKIRK was also buried at the same location.
+William Hopkirk was buried with his daughter Jane(7) HOPKIRK.
 She died at the age of 21.

 William(6) and Jane had the following children: